techone --guide=cloud-migration

 Some applications do not belong in the cloud.
 Older systems with hardware dependencies, applications with regulatory constraints, or systems where migration would cost more than it would save.
 They stay in place until something replaces them.

-Data going into the cloud is free.
-Data going out costs around $0.087 per GB.
-For analytics, inter-region transfers, backups and public-facing content, this adds up quickly.
-A single nightly export to a BI system can double your monthly bill.
+Data going into the cloud is free, data going out is charged per GB.
+For analytics, inter-region transfers, backups and public-facing content, this adds up.
+Regular exports to BI or backups to external storage are line items worth including in the calculation.

 Soft delete and snapshots quietly inflate the bill